-Guidelines for remote outlets on water tanks in the Bushfire Management Overlay

-1. Background Bushfire Management Overlay and Bushfire Protection Measures Before a planning permit in the Bushfire Management Overlay (BMO) is granted, the permit application must demonstrate how certain bushfire protection measures will be met.
+This Fact Sheet outlines CFA's approach for the use of remote outlets on water supply tanks in the Bushfire Management Overlay Background Before a planning permit in the Bushfire Management Overlay (BMO) is granted, the permit application must demonstrate how certain bushfire protection measures will be met.
 The bushfire requirements of the Victoria Planning Provisions (VPPs) can be found at Clause 13.02, Clause 44.06 and Clause 53.02.
 These requirements broadly relate to construction standards, vegetation management, the location and amount of static water and vehicle access to the site and water supply.
 Access to the Static Water Supply - What does the planning scheme say?

-The size of the land and access to a reticulated water supply forms the basis of both determining how much static water is required and whether access to the water supply must be provided for the fire authority i.e. CFA.
-Where the size of the site is greater than 1000 m2, you must provide the relevant fire authority with access to a static water supply of at least 10,000 litre for fire fighting.
+The size of the land and access to a reticulated water supply forms the basis for both determining how much static water is required and whether access to the water supply must be provided for the fire authority i.e. CFA.
+Where the size of the site is greater than 1000 m^2 , you must provide the relevant fire authority with access to a static water supply of at least 10,000 litres for firefighting.
 This requirement applies regardless of whether a reticulated water supply is available in the area.
 For a site between 500 and 1000 m2, fire authority access to the water supply is only needed where a fire hydrant is further than 120m from the development.
 Sites less than 500 m2 do not need to provide fire authority access to the static water supply.
 How is access to the water supply provided?